-Objective: Explain the "picket fence" and ICANN SO/AC structure in the context of history of the organization and how this impacts on the GNSO's role and function within ICANN.
+Objective: Explain the "picket fence" and ICANN SO/AC structure in the context of the history of the organization and how this impacts the GNSO's role and function within ICANN.

-See presentation provided by Becky Burr (https://gnso.icann.org/sites/default/files/file/field-file-attach/picket-fence-overview-23jan19-en.pdf).
+At the Council's invitation, a presentation on the "picket fence" was delivered by Becky Burr.
+The slide deck can be found here: https://gnso.icann.org/sites/default/files/file/field-file- attach/picket-fence-overview-23jan19-en.pdf.

-- ICANN's picket fence what is it and where did it come from?
+- ICANN's "picket fence" what is it and where did it come from?
 Is it relevant in a post-transition world? - In October 1998 agreement to transition from Verisign as sole registry and registrar for .com, .net and .org, followed by naming of competing registrars in April 1999. - In November 1999, 5 competing registrars were named: AOL, CORE, France Telecom, Melbourne IT, register.com. - First registry agreement and registrar accreditation agreement signed on 10 November 1999. - ICANN needed the ability to uniformly enforce obligations, including the ability to add additional obligations without contractual negotiations.
 As part of that discussion, there was a need to identify the areas in which such additional contractual obligations could be added, tied to ICANN's mission as well as a process by which such additional contractual obligations could be developed. - However, that need for ICANN needed to be balanced against contracted parties having a reasonable measure of predictability, since contract modifications usually require agreement of both parties. - Hence, the "picket fence" characterized this area that would delineate the topics for which ICANN could enforce additional contractual obligations that must have gone through an agreed upon process; anything outside of that area would need to be the subject of contract negotiations. - The "picket fence" was first incorporated into the 1999 Registry Agreement (RA) between ICANN and Network Solutions.
 The "picket fence" was meant to ensure that Consensus Policies followed policy development process of the time and relate to one or more of the following: - issues for which uniform or coordinated resolution is reasonably necessary to facilitate interoperability, technical reliability and/or stable operation of the Internet or domain-name system;